Hurontario LRT: Description

 The LRT line will begin at the Port Credit GO Station where the LRT station will be below grade on the west side of Hurontario Street just east of the GO station building.
 After passing under GO transit's Lakeshore West line, the LRT will continue north for about 250 m on the west side of Hurontario Street before crossing over to the LRT's centre median.
 The line will cross under the Queen Elizabeth Way along the former northbound lanes of Hurontario, with new northbound lanes for road traffic passing beneath the QEW in a new tunnel.
 At Dundas Street, the LRT could connect to a proposed Dundas bus rapid transit.
 The LRT will indirectly connect to Cooksville GO Station using the LRT's Cooksville stop at John Street.

 Further north, between the Robert Speck stop and Highway 403, the line will switch to the west side of Hurontario Street and run onto an elevated guideway.
 Midway across this guideway there will be a Y-junction for a spur descending to Rathburn Road and terminating at the Mississauga City Centre stop.
-Here there will be connections to the Mississauga Transitway and the Mississauga City Centre Transit Terminal, and access to Square One Shopping Centre.
+Here there will be connections to the Mississauga Transitway and the City Centre Transit Terminal, and access to Square One Shopping Centre.
 To leave the stop, light-rail trains must reverse back to the mainline, before crossing over Highway 403 on the elevated guideway and returning to centre median running on Hurontario on the north side of the highway.

 The first stop north of Highway 403 will be at Eglinton Avenue, with stops at Bristol Road, Matheson Boulevard, Britannia Road, Courtneypark Drive, and Derry Road.
 North of Derry, at Topflight Drive, there will be a junction to the line's maintenance and storage facility.
 The line will then enter Brampton, with two stops at Ray Lawson Drive and the north leg of County Court Boulevard before terminating at the Brampton Gateway Terminal on Steeles Avenue, which offers connections to the 511 Züm Steeles BRT line.

 Stations and connections

-There will be 19 stations throughout the corridor with an average spacing of 850 m and will feature 90 m platforms.
+There will be one grade-separated station (at Port Credit GO) and 18 on-street stops throughout the corridor with an average spacing of 850 m and will feature 90 m platforms.
 They are expected to have heated shelters, CCTV cameras, real-time information system and bicycle lockers.
 Most of them will feature secondary entrances, but since most of the corridor is currently suburban in nature, these secondary entrances create mid-block crossings throughout Hurontario and Main Streets, which enhance pedestrian access.